rananagy/Ansible-BashScript/README.md

-### This Project To Delete Inactive Users if they didn't login To The machine for more than 3 months
+### This Project To Disable Inactive Users if they didn't login To The machine for more than 3 months

 #### Simple notes